 My final verdict

-Looking at the features above, and my experience with this kit, anyone can agree that the Yamaha DTX562K is a fantastic electronic drum kit.
-Yamaha has really tried in terms of upgrading earlier DTX502s and earlier models in this one.
+Looking at the features above, and my experience with this kit, anyone can agree that the Yamaha DTX562K is a fantastic electronic kit.
+Yamaha has really tried in terms of upgrading earlier DTX502s (especially the Yamaha DTX532K) and earlier models in this one.
+The DTX562K is optimal for most mid-level and expert drummers.

 The silicone pads on the snare and toms make it greatly playable.
-Also, the kit comes with a stand-mount, something you will not get in most competitors at this price level.
+Also, the kit comes with a stand-mount, something you will not get in most competitors at this price range.